Bucks vs. Pacers Player Props Betting Odds

-Player prop bet options for Giannis Antetokounmpo, Tyrese Haliburton and others are listed when the Milwaukee Bucks host the Indiana Pacers at T-Mobile Arena on Thursday at 5:00 PM ET.
+Giannis Antetokounmpo and Tyrese Haliburton are two of the players with prop bets available when the Milwaukee Bucks and the Indiana Pacers play at Fiserv Forum on Wednesday (with opening tip at 8:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!